patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 ## Why Rust Was Difficult For Me

-I knew it would be a challenge to learn such a difficult language.
+I knew it would be a challenge to learn Rust.
 I had heard horror stories about how difficult the Rust compiler can be to use, or about how confusing the ownership memory model and the borrow checker can be.
 And I was right: Rust is a very difficult language to learn.
 But not because of move semantics or memory management.

 For me, the most challenging syntax in Rust had to do with simple error handling.
 Let’s take an example: opening and reading a text file.
 In Ruby, this is a one-liner and error handling is completely optional:

 <pre type="ruby">
-string = File.read("/path/to/file")
+string = File.read("foo.txt")
 </pre>

 In Ruby, <span class="code">File.read</span> returns a simple string.
 Will this